-Go to www.ird.govt.nz (search keywords: managing penalties) for more information.
+Go to ird.govt.nz/penalties for more information.

 Your record of payment

 When you've worked out how much you have to pay, write the amounts on the schedule below.
 Keep the schedule as your record so you don't miss a payment.